Temp1231112/BStf/untitled.md

 CHAPTER 28

 I know the place very well, meaning the entire port area.
-I’ve got a photographic memory, and the satellite pictures which I have been examining, are on my mind, in as clear pictures as they were.
+I’ve got a photographic memory, and the satellite pictures which I have been examining, are on my mind, as clear as in the pictures.
 I can see each of them, the whole area as one.

 But the difference with the satellite pictures is that they are still, completely immobile, taken a little while ago.
 And that now, the situation is high-speed in everything.

 Now accelerating with the motocross bike, the police behind me, actually more police cars seen a bit further on even in the port area, the terrorists surely somewhere behind me, of course, still chasing and trying to kill me.

-The satellite pictures, in this precise moment of a hardcore reality, are now the movie kind of scenes full of action.
+The satellite pictures, in this precise moment of a hardcore reality, are now the movie kind of scenes of full of action.

-Now speeding towards the actual port area, thinking, that the plan what was made to capture the terrorists, to trap and ambush them, is blown up in to the sky.
+Now speeding towards the actual port area, thinking, that the plan was made to capture the terrorists, to trap and ambush them, is blown up in to the sky.
 There are too many unwanted factors in this game now.

-The police, lots of the police cars, apparently lots of more police and other security forces rushing up to arrive here, just right now…
+The police, lots of the police cars, apparently lots more police and other security forces rushing up to arrive here, just right now…

-Yep, the police are so unwanted factor now.
+Yep, the police are such an unwanted factor now.

-And another annoying fact is that I’m way too early here, even hours.
-And that means that whatever was the plan, additional resources on our side, our backup guys, are hardly anywhere even close here yet.
+And another annoying fact is that I’m way too early here, hours even.
+And that means that whatever the plan was, additional resources on our side, our backup guys, are hardly anywhere even close to here yet.

 And that means that I’m pretty much alone here, with all these mind-meddling real-time factors.
-And maybe the worst in all is that I’ve got absolutely zero time to consider and make plans.
-It’s all about high-speed chase, present, happening just right now.
+And maybe the worst of all is that I’ve got absolutely zero time to consider and make plans.
+It’s all about a high-speed chase, present, happening just right now.

-And the only option left for me is, improvise.
+And the only option left for me is, to improvise.

 Now, when going to drive over a little bridge to get onto the other side of the river, I see that it has been blocked by the police car on the other side.

-The next chance is to try and old railway bridge just next to the Puente De Hierro, and as seeing a bit more freeway there, turning now towards to it, I see I got a little chance to get onto the other side.
+The next chance is to try the old railway bridge just next to the Puente De Hierro, and as seeing a bit more freeway there, turning now it, I see I got a little chance to get onto the other side.

 I must get onto the other side.
-The plan is still on and I’ll have to go to the certain cargo ship in the harbor.
+The plan is still on and I’ll have to go to a certain cargo ship in the harbor.
 And I can only hope that our guys have done their job, preparations, been early enough… But I doubt it, as the plan was to deploy it when the night falls.

 It all was supposed to happen at night, next night.
-And the whole thing, ending to this long chase, was supposed to be dealt between us and the terrorists.
-And now, there are too many people here, too much traffic, and too much polices, everywhere…
+And the whole thing, ending to this long chase, was supposed to be dealt with between us and the terrorists.
+And now, there are too many people here, too much traffic, and too many police, everywhere…

-As seeing many more police cars in the certain spots, kind of looking like securing the place, I start to understand that something else is wrong as well.
+As seeing many more police cars in certain spots, kind of looking like securing the place, I start to understand that something else is wrong as well.

 Now passing by the railway bridge onto the other side, seeing the policemen next to the police car blocking another bridge only about fifty meters away, looking at me and the police cars behind me, being amazed.

 And at the same time when speeding up again, straight forward, I see from the mirror how the car blocking the bridge moves to open the way for the police cars behind me.

 And even more bothering than that is the fact that it looks like there are police cars all over the place, seemingly blocking all the ways anywhere here.
-It’s odd I think, there is about zero possibility that the police would have know anything about our plans to come here.
+It’s odd I think, there is about zero possibility that the police would have known anything about our plans to come here.
 And that’s seriously worrying me now.

 Now, when going to go towards the road leading onto the other side of the port, I realize that it’s completely blocked by the police.
 And that’s why I have to turn back, now heading off to a large port dock.